pablogzalez/iCloud-Backup-Tool/README.md

 </p>

 <p align="center" style="color: #333;">
-  This repository contains a script for automatic backups of photos and videos from iCloud to local storage, with Telegram notifications and iCloud album management.
+  This repository contains a script for automatic backups of photos and videos from iCloud to local storage.
+Optional Telegram notifications and iCloud video deleting.
 </p>

 ---